-SUMI is a service contract for the European Commission’s Directorate-General for Mobility and Transport providing technical support related to sustainable urban mobility indicators (MOVE/B4/2017-358).
-The project will help urban areas using the “SMP2.0 Sustainable Mobility Indicators” developed by the World Business Council for Sustainable Development (WBCSD).
+SUMI was a service contract for the European Commission’s Directorate-General for Mobility and Transport providing technical support related to sustainable urban mobility indicators (MOVE/B4/2017-358).
+Within the project 46 European urban areas tested a sustainable urban mobility indicator set based on the “SMP2.0 Sustainable Mobility Indicators” developed by the World Business Council for Sustainable Development (WBCSD).

-Rupprecht Consult is the coordinator of the SUMI project and is responsible for the overall project management and coordination.
-In addition, Rupprecht Consult is coordinating the development of recommendations, primarily targeted to the European Commission.
+We coordinated the SUMI project and were responsible for the overall project management and coordination.
+In addition, we also coordinated the development of the recommendations, primarily targeted to the European Commission.